 Program of Study

 The Program of Study (PoS) constitutes a contract between the student, the committee, and the School of Graduate Studies regarding what courses a student will take for completion of his or her degree program requirements.
-Complete instructions can be found the School of Graduate Studies website.
+The CTE MEd is a "Professional Degree."
+On the School of Graduate Studies (SGS) website, students should complete the form under the "Professional Degree" heading.
 The Program of Study form is completed in DegreeWorks (a link on your myUSU page) and must be completed and submitted to the GPC (LaZell Allen), per the instructions prior to the end of the second semester.

 Career and Technical Education M.Ed.
 Program Timeline & Expectations